dgarage/bitcointest/README.md

 ## Double Spend Theft Demo

-Let's emulate a double spend attack.
+Let's emulate a double spend.
 There are several kinds of Double Spends, and we will cover two of them here.
 In the first case we will send money to one person and then send it to someone else.
 The first person will think they got the money, but then the money will instead go to the second person (ourselves, for example).
 We do this in a few steps:

 1. We split the network into two partitions (`n12` and `n34`).
 2. We share a UTXO between `n2` and `n3`, so that they can both spend it independently.